forum tonight, I’m arriving alive and alight. // CLOSED 2/2

 “I’d rather stand.”
 Apollon glanced at Juno and raised an eyebrow, the only expression he’d shown since he had gotten there.
 Of course the moment he showed up, Juno shrinked in on themselves perturbedly.

-And it seems that is exactly why Sol had “deceived them both” into coming here, under the guise that each of them would be meeting alone with Sol.
+And it seems that is exactly why Sol had “deceived them both” into coming here, under the guise that each of them would be council gathering alone with Sol.
 A brilliant plan, Apollon would admit.
 He doubted Juno would have come so willingly if they knew he was going to show up.
 And Apollon himself?
 He wouldn’t have had an excuse not to arrive regardless.

 But the fact that Sol had arranged this little plan to talk about the assumed hatred shared between himself and Juno.
 Should Apollon be offended, or play along?
 Making a decision, he looked at Sol.
 “How brave of you to bring this burden upon yourself.”

-@the-void-phantasmic language
+@the-void-phantasmic group

 A look of betrayal crossed Juno’s features for a moment, before shifting to annoyance.
 They scratched at their shoulder restlessly and avoided Apollon’s gaze.
 Sol’s hand gesture hadn’t done much to help, clearly.